Esparto fireworks explosion

-On the afternoon of July 1, 2025, a fire broke out at a fireworks facility in Esparto, California, United States.
-The fire resulted in several explosions that culminated into one large eruption, killing seven men and injuring two more.
-Two to three residential buildings were destroyed and several more were damaged in the explosion.
-The fire that was caused by the explosions, the Oakdale Fire, grew to 78 acres and was fully contained by July 6.
+On the afternoon of July 1, 2025, a fire broke out at a fireworks warehouse in Esparto, California, United States.
+The fire caused several explosions that culminated in one large blast, killing seven men and injuring two more.
+Two to three residential buildings were destroyed, and several others were damaged.
+The fire, named the Oakdale Fire, spread to 78 acres and was fully contained by July 6.

+On April 10, 2026, eight people were arrested and charged in connection with the explosion, including five who were charged with murder.

 Explosion

 At around 5:50 p.m.
 (PDT) on July 1, 2025, firefighters responded to a fire at a warehouse in Esparto, California.
 The fire soon engulfed the warehouse property in flames, which included two houses and several vehicles.
-Videos showed thick black smoke emitting from the warehouse, and bright sparks shooting from the warehouse were found in helicopter footage by KCRA-TV.
+Videos showed thick black smoke emitting from the warehouse, and bright sparks shooting from the warehouse seen in helicopter footage by KCRA-TV.
 Throughout the fire, small explosions would happen intermittently as the fire burned through the warehouse.
 The largest of these explosions occurred at around 7 p.m.
 (PDT), which completely destroyed the warehouse and sent debris across the area that ignited several spot fires.
 Some residents in Esparto reported shaking similar to that of an earthquake.
-Smoke from the explosion was visible from space.
+Smoke from the explosion was visible from space and Doppler radar imagery.
 The fire that caused the explosion was named the Oakdale Fire.
 By the night of July 2, the fire had grown to 78 acres with no containment.
 The wildland portion of the fire was 100% contained by July 6.